aidan-stritch/magical-deals/README.md

 - Bootstrap - This site uses Bootstrap elements to help design the framework of the site
 - Django - This was the chosen framework for developing the project
 - Python - This language was chosen to code the a large amount of the functionality of the site
-- Javascript - this was used to program some of the features on the site, such as the calendar
+- JavaScript - this was used to program some of the features on the site, such as the calendar
 - Balsamiq - This was used to create the wireframes in the design phase
 - Heroku - This was chosen to host the website app for deployment.
 - Stripe - This was used to process the credit card payments in the checkout app